w-henderson/PyTrains/DOCUMENTATION.md

 Journey-related Attributes:
 - `origin`: The name of the station from which the train originated
 - `destination`: The name of the station the train will terminate at
+- `destinationCRS`: The CRS code of the station the train will terminate at
 - `via`: The name of a station that the train goes via, equal to "" if unavailable
 - `callingPoints`: List of `CallingPoint` objects representing the stations the train stops at